Video coming soon.

 The liberal order is under threat.
 Increasing inequality, the rise of far-right nationalism and the climate emergency pose unprecedented challenges.
 It’s time for some radical thinking.

-On November 4th Intelligence Squared is bringing to its stage two of the world’s great radicals – Yanis Varoufakis, the former Greek finance minister known for his trademark leather jacket, motorbike and self-described erratic Marxism, and legendary music producer Brian Eno, known for his progressive politics and human rights activism.
+In November 2019 Intelligence Squared brought to its stage two of the world’s great radicals – Yanis Varoufakis, the former Greek finance minister known for his trademark leather jacket, motorbike and self-described erratic Marxism, and legendary music producer Brian Eno, known for his progressive politics and human rights activism.

 Varoufakis and Eno are friends and political allies, both involved in the Democracy in Europe Movement 2025, whose goal is to create a truly democratic European Union, accountable to its people.
-In conversation with the BBC’s Ritula Shah, they will tackle how our global financial system, with its kleptocrats, money launderers and tax evaders, has established a stranglehold on our society, enriching the few and impoverishing most of the rest.
-And they will discuss the radical change that is needed in order to achieve a more democratic, egalitarian society.
+In conversation with the BBC’s Ritula Shah, they tackled how our global financial system, with its kleptocrats, money launderers and tax evaders, has established a stranglehold on our society, enriching the few and impoverishing most of the rest.
+And they discussed the radical change that is needed in order to achieve a more democratic, egalitarian society.